vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/17_bhAgavata-brAhmaNya-pramANam.md

 [[110]]

 130\.
-Further, the contention that, if the words bhāgavata and satvata have their etymological meaning, this entails that the word rathakara in the injunction the "rathakara must build a fire" desomeone belonging to the three varias on account of its etymology of chariot-making,268 is not correct.
+Further, the contention266 that, if the words bhāgavata and satvata have their etymological meaning, this entails that the word rathakara in the injunction the "rathakara must build a fire"267 desomeone belonging to the three varias on account of its etymology of chariot-making,268 is not correct.

+[266]: supra § 15.

+[267]: not identified.

 [268]: For the word means etymologically "maker of chariots, carts.""
 [269]: not identified.
 </details>